HTML Attributes

 Common Attributes

-: Specifies one or more class names for an element.src
+- class: Specifies one or more class names for an element.

-: Specifies the source URL for media elements.href
+- src: Specifies the source URL for media elements.

-: Adds inline CSS styles to an element.title
+- style: Adds inline CSS styles to an element.

 Example: HTML Attributes